-Inheritance law governs the rights of a decedent’s survivors to inherit property.
+Inheritance law based on Islamic Laws for the Property Distribution among the Legal Heirs, governs the rights of a decedent’s survivors to inherit property.
 This statutory right of a surviving spouse hinges on whether a state follows the community property or common law approach to spousal inheritance.
 Children and sometimes grandchildren, also have a right to claim an inheritance when a parent or grandparent dies.
 Community property is generally property acquired by either spouse during the marriage.
 This includes income received from work, property bought during the marriage with income from employment, and separate property that a spouse gives to the community.
 A spouse retains a separate interest in property acquired through the following methods:

 When a person dies, a Succession Certificate is required to be taken from the Court of Law in order to transfer the assets/property of the deceased person among his legal heirs.
 All the procedure for Succession Certificate has to be followed in accordance with the Succession Act 1925.